Snowleopard-osu/osu-wiki/news/2017-08-30-beatmap-spotlight-july-2017.md

 [![](/wiki/shared/news/2017-08-30-beatmap-spotlights-july-2017/necrophagiatoast.jpg)](https://osu.ppy.sh/s/567504)

 While the titular practice of feasting on corpses is enough to send shivers down one's spine, a toast towards the act crosses boundaries further still.

 In this month's Spotlight, **[_yu68](https://osu.ppy.sh/u/6170507)**'s Necrophagiatoast breaks new ground in more ways than one.
 Not only is this the first time we see Kobaryo featured in the ranked section, the mapset also possesses a difficulty with the highest star rating among ranked maps in osu!taiko, superseding Galaxy Collapse as the previous titleholder for the first time in 20 months.

 Comprising of 6 difficulties ranging from Futsuu to Destructive Nightmare, this mapset is an outstanding example of how high bpm maps should be handled.
 In spite of the song's chaotic nature, _yu68 expertly interweaves a congruent flow into his own map, making it extremely fun and satisfying to play.
 This map certainly isn't one for the faint-hearted though, and will definitely give all players a real challenge!

 [![](/wiki/shared/news/2017-08-30-beatmap-spotlights-july-2017/click-soleily-remix.jpg)](https://osu.ppy.sh/s/609391)

 A cool map from **[iloveyou4ever](https://osu.ppy.sh/u/4964596)** this month!
-This approved difficulty sufficiently utilizes characteristic sound effects of Soleily present in the song as the framework of mapping, making pattern arrangement clean and consistent.
-Streams of moderate length in the transition periods accompany the music pretty well, which add spices to the overall map structure.
+This approved difficulty sufficiently utilizes characteristic sound effects of Soleily present in the song as the framework for the map, making pattern arrangement clean and consistent.
+Streams of moderate length in the transition periods accompany the music pretty well, which add spice to the overall structure of the map.

 Slider velocity alterations are also natural and intuitive, fitting the pace of the song accordingly.
-I am sure you can find it interesting and have a simple stream practice through playing this beatmap.
+You're sure to find it interesting and get some simple stream practice through playing this beatmap.

 [![](/wiki/shared/news/2017-08-30-beatmap-spotlights-july-2017/cry-thunder.jpg)](https://osu.ppy.sh/s/500752)

 It's time to Cry Thunder! **[Surono](https://osu.ppy.sh/u/3611370)** is storming this month's spotlights with a 1/3 and 1/6-snap filled song by DragonForce!

-Using the aforementioned uncommon 1/3 snap as the song's main rhythm, Surono has created a map that becomes noteworthy simply by using these snaps.
+Using the relatively uncommon 1/3 snap as the song's main rhythm, Surono has created a map that becomes noteworthy simply from clever utilization of this unusuaal beat snapping.
 Mixed together with solid drum mapping and guitar solos, he has made a very respectable entry into this month's Spotlight.

 [![](/wiki/shared/news/2017-08-30-beatmap-spotlights-july-2017/my-so-called-life.jpg)](https://osu.ppy.sh/s/627934)